-Before buying high-yield bond funds, or any other investment, there are a handful of considerations to make during the research and analysis.
+Before buying high-yield bond funds, or any other investment, there are a handful of considerations to make during the research and analysis phase.

 Here are some of the key points or criteria for choosing the best high-yield bond funds:

-- Type of Account: If the fund is going to be held in a taxable account, you may want to consider buying a high-yield municipal bond fund, which will produce income that is free of taxes at the federal income level.
+If the fund will be held in a taxable account, consider buying a high-yield municipal bond fund, which will produce income that is tax-free at the federal income level.
 Taxable income is not a consideration for tax-deferred accounts, such as IRAs and 401(k)s because the income is not taxable to the investor while the high-yield bond fund is held in the account.

-- Risk Tolerance: High-yield bond funds can have stock-like returns, meaning that performance can average higher than conventional bond funds; however, declines can be more severe.
-For example, in 2008, the peak calendar year of the credit crisis, most high-yield bond funds declined 5 to 10 percent, whereas most conventional bond funds had increases of 5 to 10 percent.
-In the following year, 2009, high-yield bond funds jumped 10 to 20 percent, while conventional bond funds remained steady at a range of 5 to 7 percent.
+High-yield bond funds can have stock-like returns, meaning performance can average higher than conventional bond funds.
+However, declines can be more severe.
 Bottom line: If you're not OK with volatility in price, high-yield bond funds may not be the best choice for you.
-A better consideration may be a bond index fund like Vanguard Total Bond Market Index (VBMFX), which tracks the Bloomberg Barclays US Aggregate Bond Index.
+A better consideration may be a bond index fund like the Vanguard Total Bond Market Index Admiral Shares (VBTLX), which tracks the Bloomberg Barclays US Aggregate Bond Index.

-- Other Portfolio Holdings: Although high-yield bond funds are higher in market risk than conventional bond funds, they may fit in well with a diversified portfolio of mutual funds.
-For example, if you already have a bond index fund, as well as a variety of stock funds, a high-yield bond fund could be a good compliment that adds diversification to your portfolio.
+Although high-yield bond funds are higher in market risk than conventional bond funds, they may fit in well with a diversified portfolio of mutual funds.
+For example, if you already have a bond index fund, as well as a variety of stock funds, a high-yield bond fund could be a good complement that adds diversification to your portfolio.

 Best High-Yield Bond Funds

-Since there is no one-size-fits-all high-yield bond fund, we highlight ten standouts that can be a fine addition to compliment a diversified portfolio.
+Since there is no one-size-fits-all high-yield bond fund, we highlight ten standouts that can be a fine addition to complement a diversified portfolio.

 In no particular order, here are our top choices for high-yield bond funds: